slackapi/bolt-js/docs/_future/deploy_your_app.md

 At this step your app should be live, listening for messages, events, or whatever else you have coded up!
 Go ahead and jump into a workspace with your app to test things out! 🚀

-Now would be a terrific time to try tripping your Trigger to test that your Workflows are executing as expected - however, make sure to confirm that you're not running the app locally!
-A successfully deployed Heroku app is one that is not running locally and will still fully execute your Trigger and all functionality associated with it.
+Now would be a terrific time to try tripping your trigger to test that your workflows are executing as expected - however, make sure to confirm that you're not running the app locally!
+A successfully deployed Heroku app is one that is not running locally and will still fully execute your trigger and all functionality associated with it.

 ### Inspecting the activity logs {#activity-logs}